Altius/soda/README.md

 ## Dependencies

-From an Altius HPCA cluster schedule or compute host (*e.g.*, `sched0.altiusinstitute.org`), add two modules to satisfy some dependencies, before running `soda.py`:
+From an Altius HPCA cluster schedule or compute host (*e.g.*, `sched0.altiusinstitute.org` or by way of a job submission via `squeue`), add two modules to satisfy dependencies, before running `soda.py`:

 ```bash
 $ module add anaconda